NingAllenXin/PersonalizedRestaurantReconmmendation/README.md

 # PersonalizedRestaurantReconmmendation
-•	Improved personalized restaurant recommendation based on searching history and records of their favorite and implemented collaborative filtering and sorting algorithm on saved data to achieve recommendations
+•	Improved personalized restaurant recommendation based on searching history and records of their favorite

+• Implemented collaborative filtering and sorting algorithm on saved data to achieve recommendations

 •	Created JAVA servlets with REST APIs to handle HTTP requests and responses